FIL1994/SoundTagger/README.md

 # SoundTagger
-An application for editing tags of mp3, flac, mp4, wv, m4a, aac, ogg and wma files.
+An application that edits tags of mp3, flac, mp4, wv, m4a, aac, ogg and wma files.

 Uses C# with JavaScript, CSS and HTML.